AppFolioOnboarding/tasks/tasks/07_delete_image.md

 deleting your old test file.

 Finally, there is a video to help you get started.
-You should watch this video and also take a look at the ae_page_objects readme which will be an extremely helpful resource as you learn to write page objects.
+You should watch this video and also take a look at the [ae_page_objects readme](https://github.com/appfolio/ae_page_objects) which will be an extremely helpful resource as you learn to write page objects.
 Both are linked in the reference material below.

+__Important Notes__:

-*Important note:* As of November 2016, a specific older Firefox version, 47.0.1, is required to work properly with AePageObjects, Capybara, and Selenium.
+As of November 2016, a specific older Firefox version, 47.0.1, is required to work properly with AePageObjects, Capybara, and Selenium.
 This version comes on AppFolio developer laptop images by default, but if you've used Firefox, it may have updated to a newer version that won't